NaderNarcisse/NaderNarcisse/README.md

 <h1 align="center">Perhaps we are incomprehensibly complex in such a way that we cannot do what nature has done to us</h1>

-- I'm currently doing my Master's Degree in Artificial Intelligence at ESILV based in Paris and I'm an apprentice at the French DGA
+- I'm currently doing my Master's Degree in Artificial Intelligence at ESILV in Paris and I'm an apprentice at the French DGA

 - Dedicated to the field of AI, always seeking for more knowledge.